CMO at eCabs Simon Debono recently spoke to BusinessNow.mt about the state of the cab market in Malta and the importance of multi-modality.

 We absolutely support and applaud initiatives that include other forms of mobility, however, the necessary infrastructure is needed.
 It is pointless beating around the bush and having wool consistently pulled over our eyes.

 We need a network that connects villages with more than asphalt for cars.
-An infrastructural framework needs to be designed which enables scooters, bicycles, and walking, to be coupled with buses and ride-hailing / sharing.
+An infrastructural framework needs to be designed which enables scooters, bicycles, and walking, to be coupled with buses, taxis and ride-hailing / ride-sharing.
 It is totally non-existent right now, and so we keep drowning in our clogged roads and fumes.

 You can read the full article on multi-modality on BusinessNow.mt.